Key benefits

 Define delay responses

-- Create a list of phrases that the assistant can say while waiting for a function to complete.
+- Create a list of phrases the agent can say while waiting for a function to complete.

-- These could include simple confirmations, status updates, or even sound effects like ‘keyboard typing.’
+- These might include confirmations, status updates, or even sound effects like ‘keyboard typing.’

 -